You are here:

 If you don't have Google Calendar installed on your Android device, you'll need to download the app.
 Once you've done this, it'll automatically display the calendars which are available to your Google account.

 Subscribing on Apple devices

 To subscribe to the KeyCal on your Apple iPhone or iPad, follow these steps:

-1. Copy the following iCal link on your iPhone or iPad:
+1. Copy the URL from this link on your iPhone or iPad: